Myst3k69/BackP2/README.md

 API based on EXPRESS JS to allow customers to rate cocktails and see average rating.
 First project using an API & MongoDB (cloud version)

+**** Change the credentials of your mongo database in connection.js